 Community Character

 As previously mentioned, the proposed Project is located in the Towns of Arkwright, Charlotte, Cherry Creek and Stockton in Chautauqua County.
 The county is located in Western New York State, along the border Pennsylvania to the west and the south and Lake Erie to the north.
 Much of Chautauqua County is wooded, and interrupted by lakes, streams, gorges, scenic farms and other components of the natural environment.
+According to the Chautauqua County website, “Farming continues to contribute to the county's economy, as well as the associated food processing industry.
+With 1557 commercial farms (1997), 15,500 acres of grapes, and eight wineries, Chautauqua County has more farms and produces more grapes than any other county in New York State.”
+According to the Chautauqua County Profile 2013 report, obtained from the Chautauqua County Department of Planning & Economic Development website, there are 1,658 farms with an average size of 142 acres, and 1,335 of these farms have been present 10 years or more.
 Similar to the County’s setting, the Towns included in the Study Area are rural and characterized by wooded uplands and valleys occupied by roads, fields, pastures, and rural residential development.
 Mill Creek flows southwest to the Cassadaga Creek through the Town of Charlotte and Cherry Creek flows southeast to the Conewango Creek through the Town of Cherry Creek.
-The Villages of Sinclairville and Cherry Creek are the two main population centers within both the towns and the project areaA.
+The Villages of Sinclairville and Cherry Creek are the two main population centers within both the towns and the Study Area.

 The Study Area features a rural and low-density character, with forests and farms as the most dominant visual aspect of the landscape.
 Although residential use is the most dominant land use category by percentage of parcels (see Table 7), the low density of residential uses results in a pastoral aesthetic across the countryside.
 The land use scheme in the area has not changed significantly in recent years.
 To date, the Study Area has not received significant pressure to be developed for either residential, additional commercial or industrial land use.
 Land use type and classification contributes to the assessed value of property, which directly influences the real property tax rates for each municipality.
 Thus, local land uses have a direct correlation to the tax base that influences the fiscal health of a community.
 Although all five jurisdictions (four towns and one county) have a diversity of land uses, all of which factor into their respective tax base, the majority of the property tax revenue is based on residential properties.
 This places a significant tax burden on private residential landowners.
-The percent of land use distribution for the Towns as well as the total assessed property value per classification for these communities is shown below.
+The percent of land use distribution for the Towns as well as the total assessed property value per classification for these communities is shown in the table that follows.

 Table 7.
 Total Assessed Property Values and Percent of Parcels by Land Use Classification, 2015